Last updated on November 20th, 2023

 Lazzaretto Nuovo became a quarantine island in 1468 and was used as a place to isolate and treat ships and people suspected of carrying infectious diseases before they were allowed to enter the city of Venice.
 Over the centuries, quarantine buildings, hospitals, chapels, and other facilities were built there.

 During the 18th and 19th centuries, the island was used primarily as a military base, and was heavily fortified with walls, watchtowers, and gun turrets.
 It was also used as a prison and as a storage depot for military supplies.

 The island is only open to the public from May to October and you’ll need to book a tour to visit.
 Find out more here.

 Mazzorbo has a long history, dating back to the Roman era.
 The island was once an important center for silk production and was also a strategic military outpost during the Middle Ages.

 The island is mainly known for its vineyards, which produce a unique type of white wine called Venissa.It is made from a rare grape variety that was rediscovered on the island in the 1990s – Dorona, which produces a beautiful golden/amber wine.

 One of the most interesting things about Mazzorbo is its unique blend of ancient and modern architecture.
 The island is home to several modern buildings designed by famous architects, including the Venissa Wine Resort, a luxurious hotel complex that features sleek, minimalist design and a Michelin-starred restaurant.

 The Resort is owned by the Bisol family, a well-known and respected name in the world of winemaking.
 It’s a top destination for everyone who loves fine food and wine and makes for a truly romantic experience for couples.

-If you’re visiting the island of Burano, just cross the footbridge near the vaporetto stop on the south side of the island to reach Mazzorbo.
+If you’re visiting the island of Burano, just cross the wooden footbridge near the vaporetto stop on the south side of the island to reach Mazzorbo.

 San Francesco del Deserto